surf-buddy/www/content/_index.md

 - **surf-service:** The actual Surfbuddy API that is getting the requests from all the garmin watches all over the world.
 - **kube-dns / kubernetes:** Kubernetes related internal services.

-If all the users would share the costs to run this services we could get off with several cents a month, depending on how many users would participate in a monthly donation.
-This would make the whole work and fun with surfing continue.
+If all the users would share the costs to run these services we could get off with several cents a month, depending on how many users would participate in a monthly donation.

 **A Labor of Love:**